 While periodic checks are good, continuous monitoring enables the Apple Watch to receive a more comprehensive picture of how your heart is working.
-Follow these steps to turn irregular rhythm notifications on:
+Follow the steps below to turn irregular rhythm notifications on.

-1. Open the Apple Health app and tap on Health Data.
+1. Open the Apple Health app and tap on 'Health Data'.

-2. From there, tap on the Heart, scroll down to the bottom and tap on Irregular Rhythm Notifications.
+2. From there, tap on the Heart, scroll down to the bottom and tap on 'Irregular Rhythm Notifications'.
 You'll need to enter your date of birth again and tell the app whether you've been diagnosed with atrial fibrillation before.

 3. The Watch will then monitor for signs of atrial fibrillation, and, if it detects signs on multiple occasions, it'll send you a notification.